Overview of How a Pooled Tip System Works, How to Set One Up, and Why It’s a Favorable Option In Your Restaurant

 - Rank employees by job code in order of who is most important to your restaurant operations and functions.

 Then consider the three categories mentioned earlier.
-Who do you want to participate in the tip pool?
+Who do you want to participate in pooled tips?
 How long should the collection accumulate before distribution?
 And lastly, how should the ratio value of employees weigh out?

 Full house pools are increasingly more common because it allows BOH members to receive some tips distribution for their contribution and helps combat wage disparities.
 But, employers can do a FOH pool limiting the pool to only tipped employees, or a bartender pool where bartenders pool their counter tips and tip-outs amongst themselves.